Whiteknight/whiteknight.github.com/stage/dispatch_timings.md

 specialization optimizations in the future, because the vtable override is found and executed internally.
 There is no vtable object to find and cache anywhere prior to the lookup.
-These things might become possible after Lorito and after 6model and a huge round of vtable refactors.
+These things might become possible after Lorito and after 6model and a huge round of vtable refactors, but again that's not even a portion of the problem.
+The biggest problems are the PCC dispatch mechanism itself, and the argument processing mechanism.

 Notice also that vtable overrides are not really special.
 Other types of dispatch have the same performance characteristics as they do.
-For instance, any time we call a PIR-defined method from C code (as happens in embedding situations, for example, we also must recurse into a new runloop and will have some of the same performance problems.
+For instance, any time we call a PIR-defined method from C code (as happens in embedding situations, for example), we also must recurse into a new runloop and will have some of the same performance problems.
 Some add-on and other ecosystem projects make heavy use of PCC invokes from C code, which would all be just as bad as what I show here.